massimocomitato-author/golden-protocol-nexus/CNVS/CNVS-MTC-data-rooom/ENGINEERING_LIMITATIONS.md

 ### Tests 13–15: Protocol-Engineering Layer

-Tests 13–15 introduce a substantially more demanding engineering layer and should not be described by the same limitations as the earlier projective suite.
+Tests 13–15 introduce a substantially more demanding engineering layer.

 **Test 13** executes the fragmentation-sensitivity model in a 256-bit prime finite field corresponding to the secp256k1 field modulus: